benpm/paperlike/guide/loot.md

 - Negation: `-trash, -weapon, -common...`
 - Specific Item: `knife, longsword, apple...`

+## Chance
+Phrases can have chances associated with them like so:
+- `num=1,p=50,rare` : 50% chance for a random rare item

 ## Sentences
 You can combine loot phrases to make loot sentences.
 These are merely combinations of phrases to make a more robust set of item options.
 Examples:
 - `num=1-5,food & num=1,knife` : 1 to 5 food items and one knife